chrismazanec/zmk-config/readme.md

-# urob's zmk-config
+# Chris' zmk-config

 This is my personal [ZMK firmware](https://github.com/zmkfirmware/zmk/) configuration.
-It consists of a 34-keys base layout that is re-used for various boards of different sizes, including a Corneish Zen, Glove80 and Planck.
+It consists of a 34-keys base layout that is re-used for various boards, including a Ferris Sweep, Fract, MikeFive, and MikeCinq.

 The configuration currently builds against `v0.3` of upstream ZMK, extended by various [ZMK modules](https://github.com/search?q=topic%3Azmk-module+fork%3Atrue+owner%3Aurob+&type=repositories).